Corfucinas/blog/content/articles/best-way-to-install-python-in-your-computer.md

 For full documentation, see: https://github.com/pyenv/pyenv#readme
 ```

-It's best to read all the commands so that you are familiar, but for now let's install python on your system.
+It's best to read all the commands so that you are familiar with pyenv, but for now let's install python on your system.

 ```
 $ pyenv install -l